Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 When starting a new target, teachers present introductory lessons.

-As students progress, they are offered more complex material to deepen their understanding.
+As students progress, they are offered more complex material.

-They continue learning until they reach the target.
+They continue working and learning until they reach the target.

-where students climb up, “a rung at a time,” to reach the target at the top.
+Think of SBG as a ladder, where students climb up, “a rung at a time,” eventually reaching the top.

 Figure 3: Climbing to mastery